Quality of Life in Out-of-Home Care

 SCSW Responsibilities

-1. If there is a quality of life concern that could not be resolved, notify the ARA and provide him/her with the following information:
+1. If there is a quality-of-life concern that could not be resolved, notify the ARA and provide him/her with the following information:

 1. Your name and title;